Fitbit Charge 4

 Still a decent tracker

 If you're using a fitness tracker to monitor exercise, jogs, runs, cycles, or other forms of frequent exercise, the Fitbit Charge 4 is a worthwhile upgrade.
 It will make it easier to keep track of your performance through features like Active Zone Minutes that alert you when you enter new heart rate zones so you can amp up or cool down accordingly.
 Built-in GPS lets you leave the phone at home so you can go for a run without the added weight or distraction of the device.
 Plus, built-in Spotify Connect means you can also listen to your favorite playlist for further motivation as you work towards your fitness goals.
-It's a no-brainer upgrade if you are looking to do more with the tracker that just keep on top of daily steps and sleep.
+When looking at the Fitbit Charge 4 vs 2, it's a no-brainer upgrade if you are looking to do more with the tracker that just keep on top of daily steps and sleep.

 However, the Fitbit Charge 4 offers some really useful upgrades that, if you're working towards any kind of fitness goal and making a point to exercise or do other physical activities, will be worth it.

 |Header Cell - Column 0||Fitbit Charge 4||Fitbit Charge 2|

 |Battery Life||Up to 7 Days||Up to 5 Days|

 |Display||Grayscale Touchscreen with Haptic Feedback||Black & White Tapscreen|

 |Water-Resistant||Swimproof||Splash- and Sweat-Resistant|

 |Color Options||Black, Rosewood, Storm Blue/Black||Black, Blue, Plum, Teal|